Monday, 30 April 2018

 4, Saint Brendan’s Cathedral, Ardfert, Co Kerry:

-Saint Brendan’s Cathedral, Ardfert, the seat of the Diocese of Ardfert from 1117, was destroyed by fire in 1641.
+Saint Brendan’s Cathedral, Ardfert, Co Kerry, the seat of the Diocese of Ardfert from 1117, was destroyed by fire in 1641.

 Saint Brendan is said to have founded a monastery at Ardfert in the sixth century.
 Although the Synod of Ráth Breasail in 1111 had designated Ratass Church, near Tralee, as the cathedral for a diocese in Kerry, it was moved to Ardfert by 1117.
 The diocese later renamed Ardfert and Aghadoe, although it is not clear whether Aghadoe was ever a separate diocese with its own cathedral.